Build a Holiday Campaign in Klaviyo (Step-by-Step with Guide)

 Staffing issues are a challenge in convenience stores, which traditionally face high turnover.
 Therefore, it’s important to have a sound hiring and employee retention strategy.

 Starting wages are often a recruitment driver.
-However, you can use tools like upselling incentives to provide a financial incentive for cashiers.
+However, you can use tools like upselling incentives to provide financial incentives for cashiers.
 This can help you improve retention and reward high-performing staff.

 With FTx POS, for example, you can add upselling prompts to your checkout screens.
 These prompts include scripts for cashiers, and they can log “wins” or “losses” during checkout.
 For example, if a customer checked out with a single beverage, the prompt might say, “You can save $1.99 if you add another beverage.”